VictorRutskin/Priority-Random-Selection/README.md

 # Priority-Random-Selection

+## Objective
+- The purpose of the project is to create a console application that will randomly select an item from a list of 15 objects.
+Each object will have a field called "Priority", which will be an integer value.
+Specifically, five of the objects will have a priority of 1, five will have a priority of 2, and five will have a priority of 3.
+- The application will run 7 times, and for each run, the program will randomly select one of the 15 objects based on their priority.
+The probability of selecting an object with priority 1 will be 60%, priority 2 will be 30%, and priority 3 will be 10%.
+- After each run, the program will print the selected object along with its priority, and remove it from the list.
+The goal of the project is to demonstrate the ability to select objects from a list based on specific criteria, and use probability to determine the likelihood of selecting certain objects.

 ## Overview
 This project implements a probability-based item selection system in C#.
 The system uses predefined priority and probability values to randomly select items, ensuring fairness while maintaining a weighted selection process.